 In my acquaintance with an array of berries, I have a lot in common with the bumbleberry recipes.
 The strawberries were always welcome, coming early.
 The raspberries seemed so soft after the strawberries and then the blackberries seemed so huge.
 There are books filling pages with explanations about how to grow all the varieties of berries.
 Truly though, what is there to raising a bramble?
 On the bank of almost any un-mown roadside, and at every forest edge there they will be, sprawling.
 According to David Attenborough in his book, The Private Life of Plants, the stems of these little rascals can grow up to 2-3 inches in just one day.

 Brambles have a very strong life force.
 They make their way around the world by their suckers which spread under, over, and through just about anything.
 A gardener keeps the rambling bramble in check, forcing the base of the plant down to a narrow width and trimming out any old dead canes, keeping the bushes productive and neat and also getting the upper hand at keeping diseases at bay.

 The domestic bushes have a lot going for them.
 They can be kept in straight lines and some even come thorn-less.
 I have to admit, though, the tame bushes don’t quite get my blood flowing like the wild brambling berries do.
-I plan to take time through my life harvesting the undomesticated bushes every now and again, just to enjoy the free gifts of nature and to keep old fashioned bramble-blood alive and flowing.
+I plan to take time through my life for harvesting the wild berries every now and again, just to enjoy the free gifts of nature and to keep old fashioned bramble blood alive and flowing.